Hanslough History, Family Crest & Coats of Arms

 The surname Hanslough was first found in Shropshire at Onslow, where the family went "as far back as the time of Richard I., and probably much earlier.
 The first recorded ancestor is John de Ondeslowe, whose grandson, Waring, was father of 'Roger de Ondelsowe, juxta Shresbury,' whose son Thomas was living in the twelve [year] of Edward II, 1318."

-Important Dates for the Hanslough family
+Early History of the Hanslough family

 This web page shows only a small excerpt of our Hanslough research.
 Another 170 words (12 lines of text) covering the years 1086, 1571, 1641, 1660, 1801, 1601, 1664, 1628, 1664, 1622, 1688, 1641, 1685, 1642, 1721, 1654, 1717, 1708, 1710, 1714 and 1715 are included under the topic Early Hanslough History in all our PDF Extended History products and printed products wherever possible.